County of Sonoma, California

 Please note: If your property assessment was temporarily reduced as a "Decline in Value" property for 2015-16, you do not need to file another informal application for 2016-17.
 The next review will be initiated by the Assessor for properties in this category.

-Please note: The deadline to file a 2016-2017 Informal Request for Decline in Market Value Reassessment is June 30th, 2016.
-If you miss the June 30th deadline, you may protect your rights and ensure a review of the 2016 assessed value by filing a 2016-17 Assessment Appeal by November 30th, 2016.
+Please note: The June 30th, 2016 deadline to file a 2016-2017 Informal Request for Decline in Market Value Reassessment has passed.
+If you missed the June 30th deadline, you may protect your rights and ensure a review of the 2017 assessed value by filing a 2016-17 Assessment Appeal by November 30th, 2016.

 Para Información en Español: